Ole Vig: Biography

 Vig grew up on a farm (Vikmarken under gården Vikan) near the village of Kvithammer in Nordre Trondheim county, Norway.
 He was the son of Ole Olsen Viganaasen and Marit Nielsdatter Walstad.
 He attended school in Klæbu and graduated in 1843.
-After graduation, Vig worked as a private tutor for the family of a parish priest at Åfjord Church (1843-1845).
+After graduation, Vig worked as a private tutor for the family of a parish priest at Åfjord Church (1843–1845).
 He subsequently held a teaching position in Kristiansund.

-From 1851-1857, he served as editor of the magazine Folkevennen, which was published between the years 1852-1900 by the Norwegian literary society, Selskabet for folkeoplysningens fremme.
+From 1851 to 1857, he served as editor of the magazine Folkevennen, which was published between the years 1852–1900 by the Norwegian literary society, Selskabet for folkeoplysningens fremme.
 He also published the poetry collection Norske Bondeblomster in 1851, and the history book Norges historie indtil Harald Haarfagre in 1857.
 His poem and national hymn (Blandt alle Lande) was published in Salmer og Sange til Brug ved Skolelærer-Møde from 1854.

 Vig suffered from the effects of tuberculosis.
 He died at age 34 just before Christmas 1857.
 He was buried Christmas Eve at Vår Frelsers gravlund in Oslo.